jawalsh/comic-book-paratexts/pages/cbp.md

 ## “Here’s What You Get”:<br/>An Introduction to Comic Book Paratexts
 **John A. Walsh, Indiana University**

-When a reader picks up a traditional floppy comic, a trade paperback printing multiple issues of a comic that originally appeared in floppy form, or a long-form comic originally published as a bound hardback book, the reader experiences a wide array of graphic and textual phenomena.
+When a reader picks up a traditional floppy comic, a trade paperback collecting multiple issues of a comic that initially appeared in floppy form, or a long-form comic originally published as a bound hardback book, the reader experiences a wide array of graphic and textual phenomena.
 Of course, she will encounter the expected panels, cartooning, word balloons, and captions that we recognize as comics, or sequential art.
-But she will also find in and around those comics — fan mail, advertisements, and publisher news in features such as Marvel’s “Bullpen Bulletins” or DC’s “Direct Currents.”
+But she will also find other content in and around those comics — fan mail, advertisements, and publisher news in features such as Marvel’s “Bullpen Bulletins” or DC’s “Direct Currents.”
 This essay explores “what you get” when one consumes the whole of a comic book text.

 In literary studies, the paratext refers to textual and documentary components surrounding or otherwise associated with a text.
-Paratexts—extensively explored in Gérard Genette’s _Paratexts: Thresholds of Interpretation_ (1987, 1997)—include titles, dust jackets, intertitles (such as section or chapter titles), prefaces, tables of contents, indices, certain types of notes, epigraphs, publisher reviews, auto-reviews, interviews and conversations with the author(s), or relevant text from letters and private correspondence.
+Paratexts—extensively explored in Gérard Genette’s _Paratexts: Thresholds of Interpretation_ (1987, 1997)—include titles, dust jackets, intertitles (such as section or chapter titles), prefaces, tables of contents, indices, certain types of notes, epigraphs, publisher reviews, auto-reviews, interviews and conversations with authors and creators, or relevant text from letters and private correspondence.

 Paratextual elements can influence the reception and interpretation of a text.